 Start with talking about sex:

 Couples often struggle to be honest with one another about their marital intimacy.
 It can feel incredibly intimidating to tell your spouse, “I’m not happy with our sex life.”
-This is even more difficult for couples who don’t talk about other areas of pain within the marriage.
+This is especially true for couples who don’t talk about other pains in their marriage.
 Even so, I encourage you to speak both truthfully and gently with your spouse.

 I recently finished reading Gary Thomas’ book, A Lifelong Love.
 The text at the bottom of the cover simply asks, “What if Marriage is About More Than Just Staying Together?”